DPlayer234/houston-tools/README.md

 token = "..."

 [bot]
+# optional. when not present, disables the Azur Lane module.
 # relative or absolute path to the data produced by the Azur Lane Data Collector.
-# optional. when not present, disables the Azur Lane module.
 azur_lane_data = "azur_lane_data"

+# optional. defaults to 0xDDA0DD
 # sets the color used for most embeds.
-# optional. defaults to 0xDDA0DD
 embed_color = 0xDDA0DD
 ```

+Going forward, only the TOML config will be explained.

 To configure logging, see the Logging section further down.

 Additionally, based on the environment variable `HOUSTON_PROFILE`, it will also load `houston_app.$(HOUSTON_PROFILE).toml`.
 Its properties will take priority over the main config file.
-If the environment variable isn't set, it is considered to be `release`.
+If the environment variable isn't set, it is considered to be `release`, so it will load `houston_app.release.toml`.

 ## Commands